 Of course, there are additional marketing channels you should consider as part of your strategy.
 Take a look at all the basics of local marketing to find out what would work for you.

-4. Getting all locations on board with the right strategy
+4. Get all locations on board with the right strategy

 It gets trickier when you want to save yourself time by creating an easily transferrable franchise marketing strategy that can apply store to store but also is flexible enough to not have one set budget applied.